-D. Dual Enrollment
+4. Dual Enrollment

-The Dual Enrollment program allows high school students to enroll in courses offered by accredited and approved institutes of higher education.
-To be eligible for this program, the student must be a junior or senior and be at least 16 years of age at the start of the semester.
-Additionally, the student must have a weighted GPA of at least 2.75 and have an established high school career program.
+The Dual Enrollment program allows high school students to enroll in courses offered by accredited and approved institutes of higher education during the fall and spring semesters.
+A student interested in dual enrollment must be a junior or senior with 16 credits and have a GPA of 2.75 unweighted.